Poisoning Online Learning Filters: DDoS Attacks and Countermeasures

 In this section, we present the controllable generative method \textsc{MimicShift} that generates unpredictable malicious traffic with varying distributions for poisoning online learning DDoS detection filters.
-It is a generative model that leverages both conditional modeling and generative adversarial networks (GANs) to generate sequence data.
-The approach is inspired by the controllable generative model~\cite{tann2021rm} that poses the problem of controlling the distribution of biased \textit{random walks} to generate networks of desired structures.
+It leverages both conditional modeling and generative adversarial networks (GANs) to generate sequence data.

 We design \textsc{MimicShift} as a controllable network request generation method (see Figure~\ref{fig:mimicshift}).
-It is based on a conditional GAN framework. \textsc{MimicShift} leverages selected traffic features (e.g., \texttt{Request Len} or \texttt{TCP Window Size}) as a control vector to influence the generative process.
-During the training phase, \textsc{MimicShift} first takes normal requests $\bm{x}$ as input and selects some corresponding features $\bm{s}$ as the condition for controlling the request generation.
-Next, the method trains an imitative mimic model $C$, which inputs the feature sequences $\bm{s}$ of the corresponding requests $\bm{x}$ in the normal traffic $\mathcal{N}$, and it generates representative feature sequences $\widetilde{\bm{s}}$ that mimic the real features.
+It is inspired by the conditional GAN framework~\cite{DBLP:journals/corr/MirzaO14}. \textsc{MimicShift} leverages selected traffic features (e.g., \texttt{Request Len} or \texttt{TCP Window Size}) as a control vector to influence the generative process.
+During the training phase, it first takes given requests $\bm{x}$ as input and selects some corresponding features $\bm{s}$ as the condition for controlling the request generation.
+Next, the method trains an imitative mimic model $C$, which inputs the feature sequences $\bm{s}$ of the corresponding requests $\bm{x}$ in the given traffic.
+It then generates representative feature sequences $\widetilde{\bm{s}}$ that mimic the real features.
 After learning to mimic the features, a generative model $G$ then takes these representative feature sequences $\widetilde{\bm{s}}$ as conditions to produce generated attack requests $\widetilde{\bm{x}}$.
-The goal of $G$ is to capture the distribution of normal traffic requests and generate synthetic requests that are as closely similar as possible to the normal requests.
-At the same time, a discriminative model $D$ estimates the probability that a request sequence and its corresponding features are produced by $G$ or a real normal request; its goal is to distinguish between the synthetic and real requests.
+The objective of $G$ is to learn the distribution of given traffic requests and generate synthetic requests that are as alike as possible to the requests.
+Simultaneously, a discriminative model $D$ estimates the probability that a request sequence and its corresponding features are produced by $G$ or a real request; its goal is to distinguish between the actual and synthetic requests.